vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 52 commits since the previous release, including 32 fixes.
+More than 57 commits since the previous release, including 32 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Fri Feb 10 02:36:17 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Sat Feb 11 02:21:20 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER